 Therefore, Cedar is decay resistant and can withstand insect attacks.

-This gives an aesthetic attractive look to your garden bed.
+This gives an aesthetically attractive look to your garden bed.

 Cedar is a strong wood with good dimensional stability.
 Because of its great strength, Cedarwood garden beds can last around 30 -40 years.

-Those are the main qualities that Cedarwood as which makes it perfect for garden beds.
+Those are the main qualities that Cedarwood has which make it perfect for garden beds.

 Let’s summarize all the important details to find out what are the pros and cons of Cedarwood for making garden beds.